 Within those 3 years, we developed into a full-fledged Hesp(Chapter) of the Ausar Auset Society.
 Jamila Taliba was renamed Seshmit Maat and soon thereafter promoted to Shehkemt (High Priestess) of our community.
 We then, as a full-fledged community, continued our outreach with other communities in Cleveland OH, Philadelphia, New York City, Washington DC, and Milwaukee, to name the closest, as we combined forces in the building of a true African community based on cooperative conduct rooted in sincere Love for the culture.
 This allowed for us to learn from each other the teachings of our ancestors and in turn give back to our respective communities this way of life by living example.

-At the end of his time in Chicago and financial resources, As Sih Aqaqa Ba received “Out of the blue" a Maat opportunity to interview for a job in Lexington Kentucky where I now reside.
+At the end of his time in Chicago and financial resources, As Sih Aqaqa Ba received “Out of the blue" a Maat opportunity to interview for a job in Lexington Kentucky where he now resides.
 Upon arriving in Kentucky, he sought to start Hesp in Lexington in 1998 but it literally wasn’t in the cards!
-His employer, Lexmark International, required that I travel to the Far East on average four times a year, visiting China, Korea and Australia from 2000 to 2005.
+His employer, Lexmark International, required that he travel to the Far East on average four times a year, visiting China, Korea and Australia from 2000 to 2005.

-Over the years, As Sih Aqaqa Ba commuted between Lexington Kentucky and Dayton Ohio and continued to assist Shekhemt Seshmit Maat run the community in Dayton when I was in the US.
+Over the years, As Sih Aqaqa Ba commuted between Lexington Kentucky and Dayton Ohio and continued to assist Shekhemt Seshmit Maat tach classes & run the community in Dayton.
 Shekhemt Seshmit Maat battled cancer for many years and transitioned in 2006.
-It was shortly after her funeral that it was requested that my person assume the responsibility for the continuation of classes in Ohio and Kentucky.
+It was shortly after her funeral that it was requested that he volunteered to assume the responsibility for the continued presence of AASI in Ohio and Kentucky.

 At the AASI Retreat of 2010, SUS saw it fit to bestow upon his person and 10 other “lucky” priesthood members the title of Shekhem at the installment of Ur Auat Meter Arit of Chicago.